-Dental and vision insurance coverage is provided by the University for all assistantship recipients with at least a 25% appointment.
+Dental and vision insurance coverage is provided by the University for all assistantship recipients who hold at least a 25% appointment.
 See your TA contract and the UIC HR website for full details about eligibility and enrollment in these plans.
 All registered students are automatically enrolled in the student health benefit program provided through Campus Care: https://campuscare.uic.edu/.

 When do I receive my teaching assignment?

 New TAs will be notified the week before the start of the semester directing them to the UIC Schedule of Classes to view their teaching schedule.
 In addition to teaching discussion sections, duties typically include 2 hours of tutoring in the Math & Sciences Learning Center, proctoring exams, and assisting with grading.

-TAs usually teach on Tuesdays and Thursdays but must also be available to attend the lecture once a week during the term to help proctor exams.
+TAs usually hold discussions on Tuesdays and Thursdays but must also be available to attend the lecture once a week during the term to help proctor exams.
 Per the hiring contract, all TAs must be available until final exams are graded and all course administration is completed.

 Can I choose the course I want to teach?

 TAs have the opportunity to request courses for each subsequent semester.
 A complete list of courses with TA-led discussion sections is found on pages 5-8 in the MSCS Teaching Assistant Handbook.